-Clinical research within the Department of Anesthesiology & Peioperative Care is geared with a single purpose in mind, improving patient outcomes.
+Clinical research within the Department of Anesthesiology & Perioperative Care is geared with a single purpose in mind, improving patient outcomes.
 This is accomplished through different avenues and in diverse patient populations with funding from the department, National Institutes of Health, foundations and industry.
 Research to improve patient outcomes in chronic pain, acute pain, hemodynamic management and monitoring and pediatric pain and anxiety is accomplished by employing innovative techniques, assessing new monitors and interventions, and looking at how technology can be used to improve patient care.

 |Areas of Interest|

 |Michelle Fortier, PhD||Zeev N. Kain, MD, MBA|

 Regional anesthesia is a hot topic in anesthesiology of late, and the acute pain team at UC Irvine Medical Center is helping contribute to the growing body of research in this area.
 Comparison of different regional techniques for nerve blocks is a standard subject in this field, but we are also looking at intrinsic differences (for example, between genders and different ethnicities) within our diverse patient populations to assess ways of improving post operative recovery time.
 Finally, studies looking at epidural efficacy and outcomes are under development.

 Investigators within the Center for Pain & Wellness at UC Irvine Health have developed new techniques to educe the amount of pain their patients experience and to improve their quality of life.
 This includes an array of procedures, investigations on the feasibility, the outcomes of regional techniques, new treatments.

 Investigators within the department are leading both single centered and multi-centered studies to optimize patient care using hemodynamic monitoring and goal directed management.
 Areas of interest include, fluid optimization, and dynamic hemodynamic monitors.